Honduran Coffee: Brands and Buying Guide

 The only way to really gain a financial advantage is by advocating for fair trade coffee, which isn’t easy to obtain.
 Not everyone wants to pay those fair wages, unfortunately.

+This coffee contains Parainema beans.
+The Parainema variety was originally bred for disease resistance.
 Because they source only the top beans from each harvest, each coffee is available only as a limited release.
 So consider signing up for a subscription to ensure you never miss out on a spectacular brew.
 Each batch is roasted in Honduras and then air-freighted for optimum freshness.

 Right now, check out their Parainema, a vibrant medium roast with flavors of peach and guava.
 With a score of 89-points on the cupping scale, it is one of the highest-rated Honduran coffees and more than worthy of top spot on this list.

 Generally, Amazon is not the best place to find fresh coffee, but I often make an exception for Fresh Roasted.
 They offer consistently tasty coffee beans at very reasonable prices.
 So if you want a taste of Honduran coffee without breaking the bank, give these certified Organic and Fair Trade beans a shot.